jamesdanielwhitford/replit.github.io/tutorials/43-build-a-robot-nft-p2.md

 Here we fetch each of the bot's three accessories and add them to a list.
 We get the filename for the accessory by transforming the string we received from `getReplBotDetails()`.
 So, for example, "Bunny Ears" becomes "bunny-ears.svg".

 Once we've got our accessory SVGs, we can merge them into the base ReplBot SVG.
-Enter the following code after the end of the `for` loop above.
+Enter the following code just below the `for` loop above.

 ```javascript
         // merge SVGs